doncsugar/helllo-world/README.md

 # helllo-world
 The very first repository.

-The fundamentals of Java and Python.
-When do I get paid for my nothing?
+What could go wrong?